 The crucial distinction between love the feeling and love the orientation is seen in the behaviour of a person who feels passionate love for another but acts cruelly towards them.

 The emotion of love is not a more intense form of liking; it is different in kind.
-Some people state that they love a person but do not like them.
+Some people love a person but do not like them.
 Another common mistake is to view the orientation of loving as an all or nothing state.
 If I do something out of completely unselfish motives for someone, then this is an expression of my love, no matter how small the action, and regardless of my feeling for that person.

-The feeling of love is often, but not always, accompanied by the orientation of loving ie we are kind to those we like.
+The feeling of love is often, but not always, accompanied by the orientation of loving, ie we are kind to those we like.
 Yet, one can care deeply about someone over a long period of time, during which one might feel love for them only from time to time, or perhaps not at all.

 One could argue that creativity is needed for us to be loving towards other people.
 By contrast, consider the man who buys red carnations for his wife every Friday.